 This sub-fund invests at least 51% of its net assets in investments that are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics) as described in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
 In case a target fund meets the requirements of the above-described Target Fund Assessment, the value of the entire investment made in such target fund will be counted towards the share of investments that are aligned with promoted environmental and social characteristics.
 Within this category, at least 6% of the sub-fund's net assets qualify as sustainable investments (#1A Sustainable).
-Thereof the minimum share of sustainable investments with an environmental objective that are is not compliant with the EU Taxonomy is 1% of the sub-fund's net assets and the minimum share of socially sustainable investments is 5% of the sub-fund's net assets.
+Thereof the minimum share of sustainable investments with an environmental objective that are is not compliant with the EU Taxonomy is 1% of the sub-fund's net assets.
 The actual share of sustainable investments with an environmental objective that is not compliant with the EU Taxonomy, and of socially sustainable investments, depends on the market situation and the investable investment universe.
-The share of sustainable investments in target funds is counted towards the portfolio's share of sustainable investment in proportion to the share held in the target fund.
+The share of sustainable investments in target funds is counted towards the portfolio's share of sustainable investments in target funds is counted towards the portfolio's share of sustainable investments in target funds is counted towards the portfolio's share of sustainable investments in the share held in the target fund.